 So what did we end up doing?

-Sorry to disappoint you but we didn’t find the perfect sleep training method that worked for us.
-I chose to co-sleep and breastfed my babies until they were two and a half.
-Despite the risks associated with co-sleeping with a baby, breastfeeding my baby to sleep is the most heartwarming moment of the day.
+Sorry to disappoint you, but we didn’t find the perfect sleep training method that worked for us.
+I chose to co-sleep and breastfeed both my babies until they were two and a half years old.
+Despite the risks associated with co-sleeping with a baby, breastfeeding my baby to sleep was the most heartwarming moment of the day.
+And after all of that, I realised sleep training wasn’t for us, but we turned out okay anyway.

-Our daughter gradually transitioned to sleeping in her own bed after the arrival of our son.
-She was around 3 years old.
-By that point, she was able to understand and communicate with us using words.
+Our daughter gradually transitioned to sleeping in her own bed after the arrival of our son when she was around 3 years old.
+By that point, she was able to understand and communicate effectively with us using words.
 Although she still puts up a fight every now and then, the process was much smoother than sleep training.

-Isn’t it easier if we just sleep train ourselves?
+On another thought, wouldn’t it be easier if we just sleep-trained ourselves?
 So when our baby sleeps, we hit the switch and sleep too.
 Now that’s wishful thinking.

 Hang in there my friend!
-I wish from the bottom of my heart that you and your family find a sleep training method that works for you. ♡
+You’ll get through it just like the rest of us!
+I wish from the bottom of my heart that you find an approach to sleep training that works best for your family. ♡